-- A funding application that has only been partly submitted via eCall by the end of the submission deadline is deemed to be incomplete; it is not possible to hand in any documents (or individual parts of the proposal) later! - eCall printouts that have only been partly signed and submitted by 24th July 2009 are deemed to be incomplete; it is not possible to supply any signatures later! - eCall printouts without an original signature (which means copied or scanned signatures) are deemed to be incomplete; it is not possible to supply any original signatures after 24 July 2009! - The "Funding Application Content" (Form A) has a limited number of pages.
+- A funding application that has only been partly submitted via eCall by the end of the submission deadline is deemed to be incomplete; it is not possible to hand in any documents (or individual parts of the proposal) later! - The "Funding Application Content" (Form A) has a limited number of pages.
 For the respective admissible maximum number of pages, please refer to the application form; Arial, 11 pt, 1.3 spacing.
 After completing "Funding Application Content", the table of contents has to be updated.
 For this purpose, please click on the table of contents with the right mouse button, then first click on "update content only", then on "update page numbers only"